oandrienko/fast-semantic-segmentation/README.md

 ### Release information

 #### October 14, 2018
 An ICNet model trained in August, 2018 has been released as a pre-trained model in the Model Zoo.
-New training setups are being experimented with to increase the accuracy of this model which should be released in the near future.
+All the models were trained without coarse labels and are evaluated on the validation set.

 #### September 22, 2018
 The baseline PSPNet50 pre-trained model files have been released publically in the Model Zoo.
 The accuracy of the model surpases that referenced in the ICNet paper.